PSIR Rembang: Rivalries

-PSIR Rembang have a very tough competitor in the League of Persiku Kudus.
+PSIR Rembang have a competitor in the League of Persiku Kudus.
 Since the beginning of the meeting of the league, this game usually called Muria derby.
 This game is also often called the Muria Derby.
-PSIR Rembang still dominating victory and become the ruler of football in Muria area.
+PSIR Rembang has recorded a series of wins and maintains a leading position among football clubs in the Muria area.

 Supporters

 PSIR Rembang has a fanbase called "The DampS (The Dampo Awang Supporters)", "GANSTER (Gabungan Supporter Rembang)", and "REDAM (Rembang Dampo Awang Mania)".